workarea-commerce/workarea/docs/source/upgrade-guides/workarea-3-4-0.html.md

 ## Update Overridden and Decorated Files

 Once you've made the important changes noted above, you're ready for the bulk of every upgrade.
-Use the [Workarea upgrade tool](https://stash.tools.weblinc.com/projects/WL/repos/workarea-upgrade/browse) to generate a diff, then work through the changes in each file.
+Use the _Workarea Upgrade_ tool to generate a diff, then work through the changes in each file.
 You will need to use your judgement to decide which changes to make, and which changes are not necessary.